Balochistan Govt To Renovate 100 Public Schools For Better Education Facilities - UrduPoint

 The official said that every school would be provided computers, smart writing boards, library books, scientific equipment, and internet facility in every school.

-The Balochistan government has decided to upgrade 53 middle schools to high school and 53 Primary schools would be awarded the middle school status this year, he said.
+The government had decided to upgrade 53 middle schools to high school and 53 Primary schools would be awarded the middle school status this year, he added.

-He said that Rs 402.8 million has been allocated for further improvement of existing schools across the province.
+He said that Rs 402.8 million had been allocated for further improvement of existing schools across the province.

+"In the financial year 2020-21, Rs 1.5 billion will be spent on the provision of basic facilities on 158 shelter less schools in the province under the Chief Minister Education Initiative," he added.

 He said zero tolerance had been adopted against the ghost employees and strict action was being taken against the absentees.

-The provincial government has allocated Rs 169 million to purchase the schools buses to provide pick-and-drop facility to children in all remote areas of the province.
+The provincial government had allocated Rs 169 million to purchase the schools buses to provide pick-and-drop facility to children in all remote areas of the province, he added.

-He said reforms had been introduced in the education sector to improve the literacy rate in the province that would eventually produce well educated go-getters in the society.
+He said reforms had been introduced in the education sector to improve the literacy rate in the province that would eventually produce well educated persons in the society.